denvned/isomorphic-relay/README.md

   ReactDOM.render(<IsomorphicRootContainer {...rootContainerProps} />, rootElement);
 }
 ```
-**Important note:** pass the same properties containing `Component` and `route` to `loadAndStoreData`, `storePreloadedData`, and `IsomorphicRootContainer` when processing request on the server, and on initial page load in the browser.
+**Important note:** pass the same properties (i.e. containing the same `Component`, and the same `route` with the same route parameters) to `loadAndStoreData` on the server, to `storePreloadedData` in the browser, and to `IsomorphicRootContainer` both on the server, and in the browser on initial page load.

 Example
 -------